 That of course is a question regarding the proper use of a technical term.
-In 1922, President John C. Merriam of the Carnegie Institution called "A Conference on Cycles," in which representatives of several sciences discussed the cyclical phenomena with which they deal.
+In 1922, President John C. Merriam of the Carnegie Institution called "A Conference on Cycles", in which representatives of several sciences discussed the cyclical phenomena with which they deal.
 To prevent misunderstandings the conferees needed a definition of cycles applicable alike in meteorology, botany, geology, paleontology, astronomy, geography and economics.
 Subsequent discussion showed that the definition given by the first speaker, Dr. F. E. Clements, commended itself to the others.

-In general scientific use (said Dr Clements) the word (cycle) denotes a recurrence of different phases of plus and minus departures, which are often susceptible of exact measurement.
+In general scientific use (said Dr. Clements) the word (cycle) denotes a recurrence of different phases of plus and minus departures, which are often susceptible of exact measurement.
 It has no necessary relation to a definite time interval, though this is frequently a characteristic of astronomical cycles.
 Apart from the familiar cycles of the day, the lunar month, and the year, the one best known is the sun-spot recurrence, to which the term cycle is almost universally applied.
 This furnishes convincing evidence that the significance of the term resides in the fact of recurrence rather than in that of the time interval, since the sun-spot cycle has varied in length from 7 to 17 years since 1788, while the minimum-maximum phase has ranged from 3 to 5 years and the maximum-minimum phase from 6 to 8 years since 1833.
-In consequence, it seems desirable to use cycle as the inclusive term for all recurrences that lend themselves to measurement, and period or periodicity for those with a definite time interval, recognizing, however, that there is no fixed line between the two.1 business fluctuations.
-But the term "periodicity" we should not use with reference to business cycles, or with reference to crises.
-For the time intervals between crises are far from regular.
+In consequence, it seems desirable to use cycle as the inclusive term for all recurrences that lend themselves to measurement, and period or periodicity for those with a definite time interval, recognizing, however, that there is no fixed line between the two.1

+Now our annals show beyond doubt "a recurrence of different phases" in business activity, and these recurrences "lend themselves to measurement".
+Hence we have ample warrant in the usages of other sciences than economics for applying the term "cycles" to business fluctuations.
+But the term "periodicity" we should not use with reference to business cycles, or with reference to crises. the time intervals between crises are far from regular.
 They vary, as will appear presently, even more than the length of sun-spot cycles.

-Now our annals show beyond doubt "a recurrence of different phases" in business activity, and these recurrences "lend themselves to measurement."
-Hence we have ample warrant in the usages of other sciences than economics for applying the term "cycles" to